cclljj/AnySense_7688/APP/LASS7688/README.md

 ## How to install the codes (for new LinkIt Smart 7688 boards)?

-Please login your 7688 board, and change the working directory to /root.
-Then, please follow the following steps:
+Please login your 7688 board, and switch your 7688 to station mode (note: the other choice is to turn off WiFi and enable Ethernet connection).
+Then, please change the working directory to /root and follow the following steps:

 1. Use the coommand to get the latest version of the codes:
    ```